rafaelp3re1ra/rafaelp3re1ra/README.md

 ## Hello there!
 I'm Rafael 👋

-I'm a Computer Engineering student specializing in Networks and Systems Administration at the Higher Institute of Engineering of Coimbra.
+I'm Computer Science & Engineering student specializing in Networks and Systems Administration at the Higher Institute of Engineering of Coimbra.

 <p align="center">
   <img src="giphy.gif" alt="Funny gif" width="200" />